 Individuals with a growth mindset believe that abilities and talents can be enhanced through hard work.
 Kids need to hear that struggles and mistakes are okay, because that’s how we get feedback and make improvements.
 Work with your child to turn something negative (like a sub-par result on a quiz or test) into a positive step forward (identifying the gaps in his knowledge and reviewing the relevant material).
 If your child is a Star Wars fan, feel free to quote Yoda in The Last Jedi: “The greatest teacher, failure is.”

-We’re all going to need some time to get used to the “new normal” of school this year.
-However, once the initial adjustment period has passed, the focus will naturally shift back to learning.
+Once the initial back-to-school adjustment period has passed, the focus will naturally shift back to learning.
 By using the strategies described above, you and your child will be ready to pick up where you left off.